Why Did My Site's Google Ranking Drop?

 the content of one of your sites pointing to another site you own when it's appropriate to the

-content.
+content and helpful to users.
 But don't cross-link all of them on every page.
 All things in moderation!

 - Linking to penalized, or so-called "bad neighborhood" sites: This is another